Ligesh-Bhaskar/Sticker-Spacer_Polymers/README.md

 - `Partition_Data/`: Partition coefficients data for different Pe.
 This data is used for computing the average partition coefficient shown in Fig. 5C.
 - `Rg_Data/`: Radius of gyration of the polymer in dense and dilute phase for lower and higher binding affinities ($\epsilon = 4, \, 6$) for Pe = 0 and Pe =0.5.
 It is plotted in Fig. S5.

-- `Plots/`: final plots used in the paper
+- `Plots/`: The plots used in the paper.